ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

 **************************
-Introduction and Overview
+Introduction
 **************************

-The Common Infrastructure for Modeling the Earth (CIME) provides a UNIX command-line-based user interface for performing all of the necessary functions to configure, compile and execute an earth system model.
-Part 1 of this guide will explain all of the basic commands needed to get a model running.
+The Common Infrastructure for Modeling the Earth (CIME) provides a UNIX command-line-based user interface for configuring, compiling and executing Earth system models.
+Part 1 of this guide explains the basic commands needed to get a model running.

 Prerequisites
 =============

-You should be familiar with the basic concepts of climate modeling.
+Familiarity with the basic climate modeling concepts.

-You should be familiar with UNIX command line terminals and the UNIX development environment.
+Familiarity with UNIX command line terminals and the UNIX development environment.

-CIME's commands are python scripts and require a correct version of the Python interpreter to be installed before any use.
+CIME's commands are Python scripts and require a correct version of the Python interpreter to be installed.

-The python version must be greater then 2.7 but less the 3.0.
-You can check which version of python you have by typing:
+The Python version must be greater than 2.7 but less than 3.0.
+Determine which version you have by typing:
 ::

    > python --version

-**NOTE:**  Part 1 of this user's guide assumes that CIME and necessary input files have already been installed on the computer you are using.
-If it is not, see Installing CIME.
+**NOTE:**  Part 1 of this guide assumes that CIME and the necessary input files have been installed on the computer you are using.
+If that is not the case, see Installing CIME.

 Terms and concepts
 =======================

-The following concepts are ingrained in CIME and will occur frequently in this documentation.
+The following terms and concepts are ingrained in CIME and are used frequently in this documentation.

-**component set** or **compset**:
-   CIME allows several sub-models and other tools to be linked together in to a climate model.
-These sub-models and tools are called
-   *components* of the climate model.
-We say a climate model has an atmosphere component, an ocean component, etc.
-   The resulting set of components is called the *component set* or *compset*.

 **active** vs **data** vs **stub** models:
-   A component for the atmosphere or ocean that solve a complex set of equations to describe their behavior are called *active* models, and will sometimes be refered to as *prognostic* or *full* models.
+   Components of a model that solve a complex set of equations to describe the model's behavior are called *active* models.
+Sometimes they are called *prognostic* or *full* models.

-   CIME recognizes 7 different active models of a climate model, those are:
+   CIME recognizes 7 different active models of a climate model.
+They are:

        atmosphere, ocean, sea-ice, land surface, river, glacier, wave

-   In addition, an "external processing system" or ESP component is also allowed.
+   An external processing system (ESP) component is also allowed.

-   For some climate problems, its necessary to reduce feedbacks within the system by replacing a active model with a version that sends and receives the same variables to and from other models but the values sent are not computed from the equations but instead read from files.
+   For some climate problems, it is necessary to reduce feedbacks within the system by replacing an active model with a version that sends and receives the same variables to and from other models, but with the values read from files rather than computed from the equations.
 The values received are ignored.
-   We call these active-model substitutes *data models* and CIME provides data models for each of the supported components.
+These active-model substitutes are called *data models*.
+   CIME provides data models for each of the supported components.

-   For some configurations, a data model is not needed and so CIME provides *stub* versions that simply occupy the required place in the climate execution sequence  and do not send or receive any data.
+   For some configurations, no data model is needed, so CIME provides *stub* versions that simply occupy the required place in the climate execution sequence and do not send or receive any data.

+**case**:
+    The most important concept in CIME is a *case*.
+To build and execute a CIME-enabled climate model, you have to make choices of compset, grid set, machine and compiler.
+A collection of these choices, and any additional customizations you may make, is called the *case*.

+**compiler**:
+   CIME controls compiling of your model's source code (Fortran, C and C++) into an executable.
+   Some machines support multiple compilers, so you may need to specify which one to use.

+**component set** or **compset**:
+   CIME allows several sub-models and other tools to be linked together into a climate model.
+These sub-models and tools are called *components* of the climate model.
+For example, a climate model has an atmosphere component, an ocean component, and so on.
+The resulting set of components is called the *component set* or *compset*.

 **grid set** or **grid**:
    Each active model must solve its equations on a numerical grid.
-CIME allows several models within the system to have different grids.
-The resulting set of numerical grids is called the *grid set* or sometimes just the
-   *grid* where *grid* is a unique abbreviation denoting a set of numerical grids.
-Sometimes the *resolution* will also refer to a specific set of grids with different resolutions.
+CIME allows models within the system to have different grids.
+The resulting set of numerical grids is called the *grid set* or sometimes just the *grid*, where *grid* is a unique name that denotes a set of numerical grids.
+Sometimes the *resolution* also refers to a specific set of grids with different resolutions.

 **machine**:
-   The computer you are using to run CIME and build and run the climate model is called the *machine*.
+   The *machine* is the computer you are using to run CIME and build and run the climate model.
 It could be a workstation or a national supercomputer.
-The *machine* is typically the UNIX host name but could be any string.
+The *machine* is typically the UNIX hostname but it could be any string.

-**compiler**:
-   CIME will control compiling the source code (Fortran, C and C++)  of your model in to an executable.
-   Some machines support multiple compilers and so you may need to specify which one to use.

-**case**:
-    The most important concept in CIME is a *case*.
-To build and execute a CIME-enabled climate model, you have to make choices of compset, grid set, machine and compiler.
-The collection of these choices, and any additional customizations you may make, is called the *case*.

 Setting defaults
 =================

-Before using any CIME commands, you should set the CIME_MODEL environmental variable.
-In csh, this would be:
+Before using any CIME commands, set the ``CIME_MODEL`` environment variable.
+In csh, use ``setenv`` as shown and replace ``<model>`` with the appropriate text, such as "acme" or "cesm."
 ::

    setenv CIME_MODEL <model>

-Where <model> is one of "acme" or "cesm".

 Directory content
 ==================

-If you use CIME as part of a climate model or stand alone, the content of the cime directory is the same.
+If you use CIME as part of a climate model or standalone, the content of the **cime** directory is the same.

-If you are using it as part of a climate model, cime is usually one of the first subdirectories under the main directory:
+If you are using it as part of a climate model, **cime** is usually one of the first subdirectories under the main directory:

-.. csv-table:: CIME directory in a climate model
+.. csv-table:: **CIME directory in a climate model**
    :header: "Directory or Filename", "Description"
    :widths: 200, 300

-   "README, etc.", "typical top-level directory content."
-   "components/", "source code for all of the active models."
-   "cime/", "All of CIME code"
+   "README, etc.", "typical top-level directory content" "components/", "source code for active models" "cime/", "All of CIME code"

-CIME's content is split in to several subdirectories.
-Users should start in the "scripts" subdirectory.
+CIME's content is split into several subdirectories.
+Users should start in the **scripts** subdirectory.

-.. csv-table:: CIME directory content
+.. csv-table:: **CIME directory content**
    :header: "Directory or Filename", "Description"
    :widths: 150, 300

-   "CMakeLists.txt", "For building with CMake" "ChangeLog", "Developer-maintained record of changes to CIME" "ChangeLog_template", "template for an entry in ChangeLog" "LICENSE.TXT", "The CIME license"
+   "CMakeLists.txt", "For building with CMake" "ChangeLog", "Developer-maintained record of changes to CIME" "ChangeLog_template", "Template for an entry in ChangeLog" "LICENSE.TXT", "The CIME license"
    "README", "Brief intro to CIME"
-   "README.md", "README in markdown language" "README.unit_testing", "Instructions on running unit tests with CIME" "config/", "Shared and model-specific configuration files" "scripts/", "The CIME user interface"
+   "README.md", "README in markdown language" "README.unit_testing", "Instructions for running unit tests with CIME" "config/", "Shared and model-specific configuration files" "scripts/", "The CIME user interface"
    "src/", "Model source code provided by CIME" "tests/", "tests"
-   "tools/", "Stand-alone tools useful for climate modeling" "utils/", "Some perl source code for CIME scripts; see scripts/lib for python version"
+   "tools/", "Standalone climate modeling tools" "utils/", "Some Perl source code for CIME scripts; see **scripts/lib** for Python version"

 Here are some other key subdirectories, down one level in the directory structure.

-.. csv-table:: Content of some key CIME sub-directories
+.. csv-table:: **Content of some key CIME subdirectories**
    :header: "Directory or Filename", "Description"
    :widths: 150, 300